-President Trump has had the Smithsonian in his cross-hairs since the start of his second term.
-Last March he published an executive order “Restoring Truth and Sanity to American History” which alleged that the institution had been seriously undermined by “the influence of a divisive, race-centred ideology.”
-The policy from then on would be to “restore the Smithsonian Institution to its rightful place as a symbol of inspiration and American greatness… honouring the richness of American history and innovation, and instilling pride in the hearts of all Americans.”
+The Smithsonian has been in Donald Trump’s cross-hairs since the start of his second term.
+In March, the US president published an executive order entitled “Restoring Truth and Sanity to American History” that alleged the institution had been seriously undermined by “the influence of a divisive, race-centred ideology.”
+The policy from then on would be to “restore the Smithsonian Institution to its rightful place as a symbol of inspiration and American greatness… honouring the richness of American history and innovation, and instilling pride in the hearts of all Americans”.

 The aim was nothing less than to cut out “improper, divisive, or anti-American ideology” from all aspects of the institution’s work.